UPPMAX/uppmax_intro_day_1/docs/evaluation.md

     - I can transfer files to/from Rackham using FileZilla
     - I can log in to Rackham using a terminal
     - I can do basic things in the terminal
-    - I can transfer files to/from Rackham using `scp`
-    - I can find the UPPMAX project's folder of this course
-    - I can predict which folders have a backup
     - I can find and load a module
     - I can start a terminal text editor
     - I can create a bash script
     - I can schedule a job
     - I can start an interactive session
-    - I can start an IDE

     Any other feedback?